flyer-deploy/flyer/src/recipes/internal/docs/design-doc.md

 1. Run `pre_deploy` command hooks.
 2. Unzip the artifact to the release directory.
 Release directory will be `{{deploy_path}}`/release.`<current_date>`.`<sequence_number>`, where `<sequence_number>` is +1 increment of the largest `<current_date>`.`<sequence_number>` in the directory.
+3. Create `current_backup` symlink that points to the previous release directory.
-3. Run `post_release` command hooks.
+4. Run `post_release` command hooks.
-4. Set required permission for the release directory and its files and/or subdirectories.
+5. Set required permission for the release directory and its files and/or subdirectories.
-5. Run `pre_symlink` command hooks.
+6. Run `pre_symlink` command hooks.
-6. Set symlink of `{{deploy_path}}`/current to point to the current release sequence number.
+7. Set symlink of `{{deploy_path}}`/current to point to the current release sequence number.
 Webserver should be configured to point to this directory.
-7. Run `post_symlink` command hooks.
+8. Run `post_symlink` command hooks.
+9. Delete the `current_backup` symlink.
-8. Delete previous releases if exist.
+10. Delete previous releases if exist.

 ## Configuration

 ### Environment variables substitution

-If Flyer sees a string with pattern `${[a-zA-Z0-9_]+}` somewhere in the config file, substitute it with the value of the environment variable it is referring to.
-Example, if there's `${THIS_IS_FROM_ENVIRONMENT_VARIABLE}` then substitute it with the value of environment variable `$THIS_IS_FROM_ENVIRONMENT_VARIABLE`.
+If Flyer sees a string with pattern `${[a-zA-Z0-9_]+}` (will be called _substitution macro_ onwards) somewhere in the config file, substitute it with the value of the environment variable it is referring to.
+Example, if there's `${FLYER_THIS_IS_FROM_ENVIRONMENT_VARIABLE}` then substitute it with the value of environment variable `$FLYER_THIS_IS_FROM_ENVIRONMENT_VARIABLE`.
 If the variable does not exist, substitute it with empty string.
+Only variables that start with `FLYER_` are allowed to be substituted.
+Flyer will throw error if it finds substitution macro in which the variables do not start with `FLYER_`.

 ## Permissions